mpiasta-ca/pbp-api-test/README.md

 1. Download git repo into a local folder on your computer.

+2. Enter your [Yelp API](http://www.yelp.com/developers/manage_api_keys) key in `/api/config/connections.js` (lines 26 to 29).

-2. Open "Terminal" (Mac), or "Windows Powershell" (Windows; make sure to "Run as Administrator"), and `cd` to your git repo folder.
+3. Open "Terminal" (Mac), or "Windows Powershell" (Windows; make sure to "Run as Administrator"), and `cd` to your git repo folder.

-3. Type `vagrant up` and hit Enter.
+4. Type `vagrant up` and hit Enter.

-4. Wait... (takes about 3-5 minutes)
+5. Wait... (takes about 3-5 minutes)

-5. Open app in your browser: [http://192.168.90.60](http://192.168.90.60).
+6. Open app in your browser: [http://192.168.90.60](http://192.168.90.60).
 If the website appears offline, wait a few more moments, because sails.js takes about 30 seocnds to launch after `vagrant up` is completed.

 ### Subsequent Use